-In addition to connecting entrepreneurs to resources offered at UB, Blackstone LaunchPad is committed to partnering with businesses and organizations in the community to develop entrepreneurial programming, promote outside events and encourage alumni and friends of Blackstone LaunchPad to participate in our region’s entrepreneurial ecosystem.
+In addition to connecting entrepreneurs to resources offered at UB, Startup and Innovation CoLab powered by Blackstone LaunchPad is committed to partnering with businesses and organizations in the community to develop entrepreneurial programming, promote outside events and encourage alumni and friends of Blackstone LaunchPad to participate in our region’s entrepreneurial ecosystem.
 We are here to help the UB community connect with local partners and to make it easier for companies to access the talent found at our university.

 Launch NY is a great resource for helping New York entrepreneurs to stay connected, find a mentor and get investment advice.
 Discover how Launch NY is creating new companies and helping emerging companies succeed.